ADGEfficiency/adgefficiency.github.io/_posts/2016-12-20-energy-insights-a-look-at-wind-and-solar.md

 permalink: /energy-insights-a-look-at-wind-and-solar/
 categories:
   - Energy Insights
-tags:

 ---

-This Energy Insights post covers a series of two articles.
+This Energy Insights post covers a series of two articles from the Breakthrough Institute.
 [Part One – How Far We’ve Come](https://thebreakthrough.org/index.php/voices/energetics/wind-and-solar-how-far-weve-come) looks at the history of renewables.
 [Part Two – Is There An Upper Limit To Intermittent Renewables?](https://thebreakthrough.org/index.php/voices/energetics/a-look-at-wind-and-solar-part-2) looks at what the future might hold for renewables.

 ### Part One – How Far We’ve Come